 My research is located at the intersection of medical, psychological, and linguistic anthropology as well as clinical medicine.
 In all my work, I strive to unite a detailed, person-centered focus on the everyday personal, social, and communicative experiences of individuals with a broad ethnographic appreciation of the shifting cultural, historical, and political frameworks always influencing the lives of participants.
 I am also interested in work that integrates anthropology, neuroscience, and clinical research in a holistic framework with potential to affect health outcomes in several domains.
 In general, I am interested in several broad areas, including:

-- clinical, linguistic, and social translation in Chinese medicine
+- translation in Chinese medicine

 - methodology in integrative medicine research